davestewart/davestewart-content/content/projects/libs/axios-actions/index.md

 }
 ```

-Then, they are encapsulated as built-in [services](https://github.com/davestewart/axios-actions/blob/master/docs/classes/README.md):
+Then, they are encapsulated as a choice of built-in [services](https://github.com/davestewart/axios-actions/blob/master/docs/classes/README.md):

 ```js
 const service = new <ApiClass>(axios, actions)